robert-richardson-1/Richardson-Data-Science-Portfolio/MLStreamlitApp/README.md

 ## Example of App in Action
 **Confusion matrix and ROC curve based on sample Breast Cancer data:**
- - Here, a user decided to use a decision tree model, and set their hyper parameters to a "test size" of 0.2 and a "max depth" of 4.
+ - Here, a user decided to use a decision tree model and set their hyper parameters to a "test size" of 0.2 and a "max depth" of 4.
 Using these parameters, the model returned it's performance metrics for the data.
 It outputted the model's accuracy, precision, recall, and F1 score, as well as gave a confusion matrix and ROC curve from the given inputs/sample .csv file used.

 <img width="1611" height="814" alt="Screenshot 2026-04-14 152549" src="https://github.com/user-attachments/assets/f4dd3ba8-7eb0-49e9-8170-2549e72521d7" />